Freed-Moore K-theory: Fredholm formulation of Freed-Moore -theory

 \begin{proof} With the Bott periodicity in Corollary \ref{cor:bott_periodicity}, the proof of the theorem is a standard and rather formal procedure: In view of the so-called the cofibration (or Puppe) sequence, we get the non-positive part of the long exact sequence in (c).
 Using this part, the map $\mathrm{AS}$ in the proof of Theorem \ref{thm:Atiyah_Singer_map} induces an isomorphism

 Based on this periodicity, for a positive integer $n > 0$, we define

 where $k$ is an integer such that $n - 8k < 0$.
 Because of this definition, the non-negative part of the long exact sequence is extended to the complete long exact sequence in (c).
-The homotopy axiom (a) follows from the homotopy property of twisted vector bundles (Lemma \ref{lem:homotopy_property}).
+The homotopy axiom (a) follows from Lemma \ref{lem:homotopy_property} and the definition of the $K$-theory in terms of a homotopy.
 The excision axiom (b) follows from a deformation and an extension of a section $A \in \Gamma(\mathcal{A}, \mathcal{A} \cap \mathcal{B}, \Fred(\tau))$ by using Lemma \ref{lem:extend_Clifford_action}.
 Finally, (d) just follows from the definition of the $K$-group. \end{proof}

 The tensor product functor on the category of twisted vector bundles induces a multiplication on the $K$-groups

 Thus, for example, ${}^\phi K^0(\X)$ is a ring, and ${}^\phi K^{(\tau, c) + n}(\X, \Y)$ is a module over ${}^\phi K^0(\X)$.
 In the following, for a quotient groupoid $X//G$, we may apply the notation